KuntaNgcobo/ProjectEuler/README.md

 # ProjectEuler

 A repository to save the ProjectEuler challenges.
+Challenges shall be done in Python3 and Javascript ES6

 ## Introduction
 https://www.freecodecamp.org/news/projecteuler100-coding-challenge-competitive-programming/